JuliaSpaceMissionDesign/SMDGraphs.jl/docs/src/mappedgraph.md

 [2, 1, 3]
 ```

 Note that [`SMDGraphs.get_path`](@ref) returns an integer vector of internal IDs instead of the user-defined ones.
-This enables a faster retrieval of the nodes via [`SMDGraphs.get_mappednode`](@ref), allowing to avoid the dictionary lookup for the ID mapping of each node in the path.
+This enables a faster retrieval of the nodes via [`SMDGraphs.get_mappednode`](@ref), allowing to skip the dictionary lookup for the ID mapping of each node in the path.